TRAVEL TIPS FOR A DAY TRIP TO RHINE FALLS

 RHINE FALLS ILLUMINATION

 I have yet to see it myself but every night, the waterfalls get illuminated.
-I saw the Niagara Falls illuminated years ago and it looked spectacular so I guess, it is worth getting here before the sun sets, walking around and then staying until it gets dark and the spectacle begins.
+I saw Niagara Falls illuminated years ago and it looked spectacular so I guess, it is worth getting here before the sun sets, walking around, and then staying until it gets dark and the spectacle begins.
 Check out the times for the illumination here.

 Things to do Around Rhine Falls